 Fire Element

-Fire – The Magician
+The Fire Adaptation Type – The Magician

 Not surprisingly, the Heart is the main organ associated with this Element; blood pressure and veins should be monitored.

 Emotionally, it is the joy of life, the ‘Happy for no Reason’ that keeps these people going.
-In the context of Traditional Chinese Medicine, however, joy can quickly turn into over excitement or even hysteria which can damage the Heart.
+In the context of Traditional Chinese Medicine, however, joy can quickly turn into over-excitement or even hysteria which can damage the Heart.

-Healing Modalities - Tools
+Qualifications - Tools

 Resources